 The fact that it counts Jessica Alba as one of its past visitors doesn’t hurt.
 Octagon beat out Club Ellui for the title of largest club in the country, with three underground floors adding up to 3,305 square meters.

 The club features huge LED sliding screens, a swimming pool and suspended stage.

 The music is mostly electronic, trance, house and techno.

 Octagon, New Hilltop Hotel, Gangnam-gu, Nonhyun-dong 152 (강남구 논현동 152); +82 2 516 8847; 10 p.m.-6 a.m.; admission ₩30,000 ($26); expensive

 Wolhyang is a makgeolli bar that doesn't look like a makgeolli bar.

 In fact, it doesn't look much like a bar at all, with warm colors and yellow lighting, Korean indie pop rock playing at a reasonable level and even a well-lit reading corner with bookshelves.

 Patrons can order from a menu of fusion dishes rather than traditional makgeolli fare like white kimchi or pajeon (Korean savory pancakes).

 Revelers accustomed to makgeolli served in dented kettles, consumed while sitting cross-legged on the floor of a Korean-style pub, might react suspiciously to how pretty the place is.

-But with undeniably excellent and organic makgeolli served in tall glass jars -- available in proofs of up to 15 percent, or in cocktails with flavors like honey, citrus, apple and tomato -- the comfortable interior is a plus.
+But with undeniably excellent and organic makgeolli served in tall glass jars -- available in proofs of up to 15%, or in cocktails with flavors like honey, citrus, apple and tomato -- the comfortable interior is a plus.